Top

 What gene-tumor type models are featured in the website?

-The current version of the web only supports 248 gene-tumor type models: 185 models with highest tumor-type specificity according to our oncotree ontology and 63 additional models where the predictions for a given tumor type required using aggregating the mutations of several tumor types organized in a hierarchical way.
+The current version of the web supports 736 gene-tumor type models: 359 models with highest possible tumor-type specificity according to our oncotree ontology and 377 additional models in more general tumor type contexts.

 Does boostDM support feature explanations?

-The tree-ensemble structure of the gradient boosting classifiers allows the use of Shapley Additive Explanations (SHAP) to infer additive explanation models, i.e. a rule to additively split the forecast produced for each individual mutation in terms of the relative contribution by each feature.
+The tree-ensemble structure of the gradient boosting classifiers that make the base models allows the use of Shapley Additive Explanations (SHAP) to infer additive explanation models, i.e. a rule to additively split the forecast produced for each individual mutation in terms of the relative contribution by each feature.
 More specifically, the SHAP values associated to the features additively break down the logit prediction cast for each input mutation.
-In particular, SHAP values are to be interpreted in the log-odds scale.
-Since our models are ensembles of predictors, we report the average SHAP values for the prediction of each individual mutation.
+In particular, SHAP values are to be interpreted as log-odds ratios.
+Since our models are ensembles of predictors, we report the average SHAP values for the prediction of each individual mutation across the 50 base models.
 Features with higher absolute SHAP values have greater contribution to the classification of a driver mutation.
 The sign of the SHAP value represents whether the feature value, given the other feature values, implies a higher (positive SHAP) or lower (negative SHAP) probability for the mutation to be a driver.

-SHAP explanations of the L858R EGFR driver mutation.
+SHAP explanations of the TP53:R175H missense driver mutation in Stomach Adenocarcinoma

-We conducted an independent evaluation of boostDM against annotated collections of mutations obtained from experimental saturation mutagenesis assays, functional assays and manually curated collections of pathogenic and bening mutations.
-We reported the results of this analysis in our manuscript.
+We have compared boostDM against annotated collections of mutations obtained from experimental saturation mutagenesis assays, functional assays and manually curated collections of pathogenic and benign mutations.
+For the original release of the method, check the results of our analyses in the manuscript.
+To check the results corresponding to the most recent release, check the release notes.

 How do I cite boostDM?